Cardiogenic Shock

 - Electrolytes and renal function:

-- Acute renal failure is a strong predictor of mortality
+- Acute renal failure is strongly associated with increased mortality

 - Identify anemia or elevated WBC